cartpauj/mingle-forum/readme.txt

 * Great [setup videos here](http://cartpauj.com/projects/mingle-forum-plugin/tutorials/) by cartpauj or use Roberts [text guide here](http://minglecommunities.com/mingle-forum-install-guide/)
 * Download Mingle Forum
 * Create a new page for your forum to display on
-* Head to the page you just created for the forum, paste [mingleforum] and save, (NOTE: Its best to paste that under the HTML/Text tab of your page editor)
+* Head to the page you just created for the forum, paste [mingleforum] and save, (NOTE: It's best to paste that under the HTML/Text tab of your page editor)
 * Head to Dashboard -> Plugins -> Add New -> Upload
 * Browse to the .zip file you downloaded and click open
 * Click Install